Leon-AW/Experimenting_Reasoning_on_SLMs/README.md

 -   **Incomplete Robustness Testing:** The original plan included a comprehensive evaluation of robustness using metrics like `Semantic Consistency Score` and `Logical Contradiction Rate`.
 Due to time constraints, this analysis could not be completed.
 Future work should implement these metrics to provide a more rigorous assessment of how well these reasoning techniques hold up under adversarial or out-of-distribution inputs.

 -   **Methodology for Multiple-Choice Tasks:** The use of log-likelihood for multiple-choice questions was an efficient method for answer extraction given resource constraints.
 However, this approach has a significant methodological drawback: it prevents the model from generating a full reasoning chain (Chain-of-Thought) before selecting an answer.
-This likely limited the potential performance gains from advanced prompting techniques on benchmarks like ARC, RACE, and MMLU.
+This likely limited the potential performance gains from prompting techniques on benchmarks like ARC, RACE, and MMLU.
 Future experiments should explore methods that allow for full rationale generation on these tasks.

 -   **Limited Generalization of STaR:** The Self-Taught Reasoner (`star`) model showed promising results on `gsm8k` after just one iteration of finetuning.
 However, its performance did not generalize well to other domains, and in some cases, was worse than the base model.
 This suggests that the reasoning skills learned were highly task-specific.
 The original STaR paper performed several iterations of this process; due to computational and time constraints, this study was limited to a single iteration.
 Future work could explore multiple iterations of the STaR method and finetuning on a more diverse set of rationales to improve generalization.